 Led by conductor Gretta Taylor since 1974, the Marionettes Chorale is one of the Caribbean’s leading performing arts groups and a national icon in Trinidad & Tobago.
 The first choir to be formed in newly independent Trinidad and Tobago in 1963 — and still the longest-surviving in the country — it quickly distinguished itself in Trinidad and Tobago’s Music Festival and internationally.
 The Youth Chorale was launched in 1995 for young people in secondary school and university.
-In 2012, it incorporated a Children’s Choir for young singers eight and up.
-The organisation began a long and fruitful partnership with Amoco (now bpTT) in 1972, and was officially incorporated as a non-profit in Trinidad & Tobago in 2005.
-The group’s 100-odd singers and most of their multi-generational artistic and production teams have been entirely volunteer.
+In 2012, it began welcoming singers eight years and up.
+The group was officially incorporated as a non-profit in Trinidad & Tobago in 2005.

 The choir has toured extensively in Britain, the Caribbean, and North and Central America, receiving standing ovations from capacity audiences at prestigious venues like St Martin-in-the-Fields in London and the Hall of the Americas in Washington.
 At home, the Marionettes have hosted visiting choirs: the senior chorale appeared with the Carnegie Mellon choir (Ohio, USA), and the Youth Chorale with the Juniata College Choir (Pennsylvania, USA).
 The choir hosted visiting young string players from the UK who formed part of their 45th anniversary orchestra (2009) and again for Carmen in 2011; two string players also joined them for the 2014 and 2015 productions of Les Misérables.